dogle-scottlogic/big-data/cassandra-vs-mariadb/README.md

 Delete its block from `main.tf`.
 Run `terraform plan` / `terraform apply`.

+To delete all terraform resources run `terraform destroy`. *BE VERY CAUTIOUS ABOUT DOING THIS!*

 #### Running Analysis tests

 After running `terraform apply` as described above then the analysis test script can be run.